[Skip to Content]

 What is the process?

-Nominate an excellent teacher (Summer-Fall 2024): Beginning in August 2024, we invite any member of a school community – teachers, staff, administrators, students, family members, nonprofit leaders, and others – to nominate an excellent teacher in their lives.
-Teachers are also welcome to nominate themselves, and nominators may submit up to five nominations.
-Multiple nominations per teacher will not influence consideration of their application.
+Nominate an excellent teacher (September 16 – October 23): Beginning with the start of the 2025 - 2026 school year, we invite any member of an NYC school community – current or former students, family members of a student, school leaders, teachers, other school employees, volunteers, local nonprofit leaders, and others – to nominate an excellent teacher in their lives.
+Teachers are also welcome to nominate themselves.
+Nominators may submit up to five nominations.
+Multiple nominations per teacher will not increase the teacher's likelihood of advancing.
 To submit a nomination, click here.

-Celebration (Spring 2025): In the spring, the Award will notify finalists, winners, and their school communities, and will invite them to a celebration of excellent teaching.
+Celebration (2026): Following class visits, the Award team will notify finalists and winners, and will invite them to a celebration of excellent teaching.

 How will you select winners?

-A team of NYC education experts, comprised of current and former teachers and school leaders, as well as network and nonprofit leaders, will review applications to identify those that best align with the Award’s goals and values, including a focus on engaging students, enabling student progress, and supporting the broader school community.
+A team of NYC education experts, comprised of current and former teachers and school leaders, as well as network and nonprofit leaders, will review submissions.
+With input from NYCPS, they will identify the submissions that best align with the Award’s goals and values, including a focus on engaging students, enabling student progress, and leading within the broader school community.

 The Prize